mendix/docs/content/data-hub/general/data-hub-concepts.md

 An **Endpoint** is the complete and unique identifier of data souce or service defined by the location of the app *in* the environment it is deployed to with the relative path of the service.
 For an OData service, the relative path of the service that should include the major version number.
 This is the **endpoint** that is registered and this is where the *contract* files of the service is defined.

-The schematic below shows the different endpoints that result from a service that is deployed by an app, and consumed by other apps.
+The schematic below shows the different endpoints that result from a service that is deployed by an app at different stages of life-cycle and the resulting endpoints and contracts.
+The effect on consuming apps can also be seen.

+The schematic provides a guideline and recommendations for managing your own app production cycles when dealing with shared data resources.

 - [ ]  to be re-drawn according to design guidelines, and so that it is clear and parts can be extracted for the rest of the section.